 Credit cards are one of the most common methods to fund your account at VA sportsbooks.
 Although not available for withdrawals, it’s the most convenient way to deposit if you are comfortable using credit responsibly.
 There are no fees associated with depositing via credit cards on the operator side but check with your card-issuing bank to ensure they won’t charge you a fee for using it on their end.

 The most common credit cards you’ll be able to use at VA online sportsbooks include:

 Debit cards work the same at online sportsbooks in VA as credit cards do.
-You also don't get charged fees for using debit cards on online gambling sites, but again check with your issuing bank to make sure they don't charge.
-You also cannot usually withdraw funds to a bank account.
+You also don’t get charged fees for using debit cards on online gambling sites, but again check with your issuing bank to make sure they don’t charge.
+You also cannot withdraw funds via debit card.

 The most common debit card brands include: